 received by the data holder during the reporting period; and

-(d) sets out:
+(d) sets out, for each of the types of requests referred to in subparagraphs (c)(i), (ii) and (iii):

 (i) the number of times the data holder has refused to disclose CDR data; and

-(ii) the rule or data standard relied upon to refuse to disclose that data.
+(ii) the rule or data standard relied upon to refuse to disclose that data; and

+(iii) the number of times the data holder has relied on each of those rules or data standards as a ground of refusal.

 Note: For the meaning of product data request see rule 2.3.
-For the meaning of consumer data request see rules 3.3 (requests made by CDR consumers) and 4.4 (requests by accredited persons).
+For the meaning of consumer data request see rule 3.3 (requests made by CDR consumers) and rules 4.4 and 4.7A (requests by accredited persons).

 Civil penalty: